Loading

 Applications are processed under two levels of priority:

 Refer below for information about the processing priority levels for different categories of student visas.
-Your priority level does not change whether we will grant or refuse your visa.
+Your priority level is determined at the time you lodge your visa and does not change whether we will grant or refuse your visa.

 Priority 1 – High